In a watchful Shepherd's sight.

 - Baba the Lamb from the 1968 Christmas Special The Little Drummer Boy and its 1976 sequel The Little Drummer Boy II is one of the three animal companions (Simon the Donkey and Joshua the Camel) of Aaron aka "The Little Drummer Boy".
 Baba was the only sheep that wasn't stolen by two thieves and has a very close relationship with Aaron.
 Near the end of the special, Aaron finds Joshua at Bethlehem alongside The Three Wise Men and other citizens at the birth of Jesus.
 As Aaron alongside Simon and Baba quickly run to Joshua, the lamb gets run over in the process and on the verge of death.
 He tries to ask one of the wise men for help, with one of them telling Aaron to present a gift to "The Newborn Child".
 After Aaron finishes playing his drum to Baby Jesus, Baba is quickly healed up which makes Aaron very happy.

 - The 1975 special The First Christmas: The Story of the First Christmas Snow' starring Angela Lansbury takes place at an orphanage run by nuns.
-The special is focused on a blind shepherd boy whose only dream is to see for the first time in his life.
-He really loves his sheep, who provide him with his only way of knowing that he's phsyically touching things.
-Near the end of the special, he participates at a local nativity play where he brings his sheep.
+The special is focused on a shepherd boy who ends up blind after lighting strikes a tree causing it to injure parts of his body.
+He really loves his sheep, who provide him with his only way of knowing that he's physically touching things.
+Near the end of the special, he participates (dressed as an angel as part of a children's choir) at a local nativity play where he brings his sheep.
 Once the play is finished, it actually snows which gains him the ability to see for the first time and sheds tears in the process.

 - The South Park episode "Jewpacabra" has a darker take on this trope.
 During Cartman's dream sequence set during the Old Testament, a lamb shows up smelling two roses which he sings a lullaby to.
 As the lamb starts cuddling with Cartman, it suddenly gets taken by Kyle's parents and gets it's throat slashed with Kyle and his parents smearing blood onto their house door.
 Cartman freaks out and tells Kyle why did he kill it, with Kyle responding by telling him "This is what god told us to do!".
 After he yells at him in fear, he runs across town where he also witness other lambs getting sacrificed alongside children dying (including children and adults having their heads exploding).